tbrainer77/Tyler-Brainer-Cybersecurity-Portfolio/2 - Network Security/Risk Assessment Report.md

 2. Performing firewall maintenance regularly and port filtering

 Firewall maintenance checks and updates security configurations to detect threats.
-A firewall can block specific port numbers and traffic to limit unwanted communication
+A firewall can block specific port numbers and traffic to limit unwanted communication.
+Unused ports should be disabled.

 1. Implementing multi-factor authentication (MFA)